smeevil/meteor-up/README.md

   // Application name (no spaces).
   "appName": "meteor",

+  // Deploy path on the servers (same path for all servers).
+  // If not defined it defaults to '/opt'.
+Make sure you have no trailing slash !
+  // "deployPath": "/srv/meteor",

+  // Location of the app directory on your own machine (local).
-  // Location of app (local directory).
-This can reference '~' as the users home directory.
+  // This can reference '~' as the users home directory.
-  // i.e., "app": "~/Meteor/my-app",
-  // This is the same as the line below.
+  // If omitted, it will use the current path where you execute 'mup deploy'
-  "app": "/Users/arunoda/Meteor/my-app",
+  // "app": "/Users/arunoda/Meteor/my-app",

   // Configure environment
   "env": {